keesvv/hueterm/README.md

 You can use it for whatever you want.
 Create automated scripts that blink the lights if there are updates available.
 Control your lights with just your voice.
 You decide how you use HueTerm.

 # Installation
-> An installation guide will be posted soon, as HueTerm is still in early development.
+> An extended installation guide will be posted soon, as HueTerm is still in early development.
+To install HueTerm, type the following code in your terminal: `bash <(curl -fsSL "https://raw.githubusercontent.com/DeadNetOfficial/hueterm/master/install.sh")`.